astropy/astropy-APEs/APE2.rst

 to ``overwrite``; or (3) inserting astropy version checks.

-These problems should be avoided by adding the deprecating warnings only in LTS versions (n.0.0), and then doing the actual removal at the next feature release (n.1.0).
+These problems should be avoided by adding the deprecating warnings only in LTS versions (n.0.0), and then doing the actual removal no sooner than the next feature release (n.1.0).
 Feature releases beyond that should not remove or deprecate code (i.e., they should just introduce new features).